Updated: June 14, 2024

 The plot starts with Queen Calanthe, who, mortally wounded, commits suicide.
 Her granddaughter, Cirilla, manages to flee from the burning capital city.
 The girl is seen as a very important asset, not only because of her royal blood but also because of her immense magical potential.

 Geralt of Rivia, an assassin known as The Witcher, has been waiting for the birth of a prophesied child.
-With the threat of war hanging over the land, Cirilla is hunted for her powers.
+With the threat of war hanging over the land, Ciri is hunted for her powers.
 Yup, you guessed it.
-Cirilla becomes Geralt’s responsibility to protect the whole world.
+Cirilla becomes Geralt’s responsibility to protect against the whole world.

 Before rushing to binge the Netflix series, make sure you read Blood of Elves first.
 Its knotty and delightful characters haven’t yet appeared on the Netflix adaptation 😉.